Walking on Exmoor

 Exmoor is beautiful in all seasons and weathers - a land of light and mystery!
 Since it's a living and varied landscape, each season has a different ambience and spectrum of views and colours.
-Even in winter the silhouettes of its majestic beach trees and its series of misty horizons are physically and mentally invigorating!
-It's a place just waiting to be explored and the Exmoor National Parks maintains most of its 600 or so miles of rights-of-way in good order, with coloured squares or arrows for waymarking.
+Exmoor National Park maintains its 600 or so miles of rights-of-way in excellent order, with coloured squares or arrows for waymarking.
 Paths are never crowded; there is plenty of space for peace and quiet, and freedom from noise, pollution, crowds and traffic.

 By exploring on foot you really enter into Exmoor and experience a different world - reminiscent of bygone eras, switch off, relax and have time to notice its wildlife and flowers, and each other.

 Exmoor is proud to have 6 towns that have been awarded the Walkers are Welcome accreditation.
 See them here

 Short and Day Walks on Exmoor: Escape the Everyday, any day